CoraZhenyanWu/portfolio/_posts/2017-11-28-post-exclude-search.md

 ---

-The recommendation report is based on my research and professional opinion and recommend appropriate actions or interventions in response to the specific problem during pandemic.
+The recommendation report is based on my research and professional opinion and recommend appropriate actions or interventions in response to the specific problem during pandemic. <br>
 Note: All the name, address and personal innformation is imaginary

 Suggestions for Adjustment of Courses